A New Form Of Northern Lights Discovered In Finland – By Amateur Sky Watchers

 The angular information from the pictures allowed Grandin to triangulate the altitude of each finger.
 He found that the whole structure was at an altitude of 100 kilometers (about 60 miles).
 He projected the structures onto a map, locating them in the atmosphere above Sweden.

-It turns out the amateur sky watchers had not only identified a new type of aurora – they had helped scientists illuminate a part of the earth's atmosphere that is not well known.
+It turns out the amateur sky watchers had not only identified a new type of aurora – they had helped scientists illuminate a part of the Earth's atmosphere that isn't well known.

 Grandin says the part of the atmosphere where the dunes are found — the ionosphere — has been studied less than other areas because it's hard to take measurements in this zone.